Start by brainstorming keywords and search terms. Use subject headings or descriptors to help generate search terms.

 For a more focused searched, try one of these recommended databases (The following resources were selected as starting points for research in American History.
-To access the complete selection of databases at Brandeis, go to Brandeis Scholar.):
+To access the complete selection of databases at Brandeis, visit our library database list.):

 Need to place an interlibrary loan (ILL) request for an article?